gcmaidana/BAMMS/README.md

 <br />
 <br />

 * This is what the premium version of the program looks like.
-As you can see, you can specify the team names that will be entered in the database.
-After you click end game in the top right corner, each team's stats will be pushed to the database for that particular game.
+As you can see, you specify the team names that will be entered in the database.
+After you click "End Game" in the top right corner, each team's stats will be pushed to the database for that particular game.
 ![Screenshot](premium.png)
 <br />
 <br />